dullroar/ten-steps-to-linux-survival/README.md

 Step 3.
 Finding Meaning
 =======================

 ***The `find` command in all its glory.
-Probably the single most useful command in *IX (I think).**\*
+Probably the single most useful command in "UNIX" (I think).***

 > *"If we had bacon, we could have bacon and eggs, if we had eggs."* - old joke

-Different people will have different answers to "What is the single most useful \*IX command?"
+Different people will have different answers to "What is the single most useful "UNIX" command?"
 There certainly are many to consider.
 But I keep coming back to [`find`](http://linux.die.net/man/1/find).
 It can be intimidating to figure out from the documentation, especially at first, but once you start mastering it, you end up using it over and over again.

 The main concepts of `find` is simple: